IgniteUI/app-builder-docfx/en/blazor-support.md

 Generated components have these limitations:
 - Card:
-    - cannot generate reversed actions.
+    - reversed actions are not reflected in generated code.
-    - cannot generate divider in actions column card type.
+    - divider in actions column card type is not reflected in generated code.
-- Navigation Bar - cannot generate title.
+- Navigation Bar - when type is set to Content+Actions:
+    - title is not reflected in generated code.
+    - content is not reflected in generated code.
 - Navigation Drawer - does not support pin state and pin threshold.
 - Avatar:
     - initials type shows entire contend instead of first two chars.